NHSDigital/nrl-consumer-api/README.md

 If you want to run the smoke tests against a particular product or app then you can set up the command like this:

-Example using for the current product deployed to `internal-dev`:
+Example using the current product deployed to `internal-dev`:

 `pytest tests/api_tests.py::test_smoke --proxy-name="nrl-consumer-api-internal-dev" --api-name=nrl-consumer-api`